 A student can only be a good as the educational material and instruction they receive.
 What you're purchasing with your HMI enrollment is a relationship with professionals who have the information, skill set and success that you hope to achieve.
-With over 50 years of experience operating a School and Clinic of Hypnotherapy, HMI has developed an Instructional Staff we believe is second-to-none with over a 150 years of combined experience.
+With 50 years of experience operating a School and Clinic of Hypnotherapy, HMI has developed an Instructional Staff we believe is second-to-none.
 As an HMI student, you learn from not one, not two, but 14 different Instructors - each with unique areas of specialty and expertise.
 The criteria for an HMI Senior Staff Instructor is to be an HMI Graduate with a minimum of 10 years clinical experience.